uthree/harp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is dual licensed under Apache 2.0 and MIT, so you can use it either way if you need to.